If you have never been to Manhattan before, this is the trip you must consider. It would be difficult to duplicate on your own.

 Afternoon: Program Registration: 4:00 p.m.
-Come to the meeting room to register with the program staff and get your welcome packet containing your name-tag, up-to-date schedule that reflects any changes, and other important information.
-The meeting room location will be posted in lobby, on an LED board across from the Security Desk.
+The location of our Road Scholar meeting room will be posted in lobby on an LED board across from the Security Desk.
+Come to the meeting room to register with the program staff and get your welcome packet containing your up-to-date schedule that reflects any changes and other important information.
 If you arrive late, please ask for your envelope when you check in.

 Activity note: Taking the New York City subway; going up/down flights of stairs; crowded conditions.
 Walking approximately 5 miles; city streets and sidewalks.